-The uvula is the dangling structure at the back of your soft palate.
-It’s very visible if you open your mouth and look back into your throat.
+The uvula, known as the dangling thing in the back of the throat, is very visible if you open your mouth and look back into your throat.
 It’s technically known as the palatine uvula, but since the other uvulae aren’t visible, most people know this is what you’re talking about if you just say “uvula.”

-The uvula is often blamed for snoring.
+A swollen uvula is often blamed for snoring.
 As part of the soft palate, it can dangle into the airway when you sleep, narrowing the airway and providing a structure that is freer to vibrate than many other structures in the airway.
-This can be worsened if the uvula becomes irritated or swollen.
+This can be worsened if the uvula becomes swollen or irritated.
 Despite this, the uvula is often not the primary source of snoring, which is why snoring surgery is often ineffective as well as risky.
+An Omaha sleep dentist at the Advanced Dental Sleep Treatment Center can evaluate your anatomy to determine the true cause of your snoring.

-But even if guilty of causing snoring, that’s not its actual purpose.
-What its actual purpose is remains mysterious.
+But even if guilty of causing snoring, the actual purpose of the uvula remains mysterious.

 Although people have been trying to determine the role of the uvula for millennia, we are still not entirely certain why the uvula exists.
 We do know, however, that it seems to perform many important functions.